Datarianna/Sales-Insights-Project/Full Project.md

 |    Prod002   |    Cus003     |	 Mark003   | 2018-04-06 |	   1      |      875     |	  INR   |
 |    Prod002   |    Cus003     |	 Mark003   | 2018-04-11 |	   1      |      583     |	  INR   |
 |    Prod002   |    Cus004     |	 Mark003   | 2018-06-18 |	   6      |      7176    |	  INR   |
 1. I first utilized .dropna() to remove any rows that contained null values.
-Examining the dataset
-2. I have identified some rows that had a -1 and 0 under the ‘sales_amount’ column, so I removed those rows from the dataset.
+Examining the dataset, I have identified some rows that had a -1 and 0 under the ‘sales_amount’ column, so I removed those rows from the dataset.
-3. Examining the data, there are only two currencies presented in the ‘currency’ column: INR and USD.
+3. There are only two currencies presented in the ‘currency’ column: INR and USD.
 Many of the rows in this column had an ‘\r’ at the end (ex.
-INR\r instead of INR), so they were removed.
+INR\r instead of INR), so they were replaced with a proper format.
-4. Since some transactions were in USD, I created a new column called ‘norm_sales_amount’ which converts any sales amount in USD to INR.
+4. Since some transactions were in USD, I created a new column called ‘norm_sales_amount’ which contains USD sales amounts converted to INR.
-5. Converted all values under the order_date into a date format.
+5. Converted all values under the order_date into a date format to ensure the correct data type.
 6. Checked the dataset for anymore missing values before putting the new cleaned dataset into a new .csv file.
 ```python
 ts = ts.dropna()